rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-kafka/README.md

 | system-ethereum-extras       | It contains other events of an ethereum network     				|
 | system-apache-logs           | It contains apache logs gathered from various servers       		|

-In this example, we consume events from `system-apache-logs`.
+This example consumes events from `system-apache-logs`.

 ### 4. Create your keyspace